Benjaminlucky/esaatech/docs/BLOG_1_FRONTEND_INTEGRATION.md

 - Consider batching multiple operations

 ### 3. Security
+- Never commit `.env` files to version control
+- Use environment variables for all sensitive configuration
+- Set up proper CI/CD with GitHub secrets for automated deployments
 - Never expose sensitive data in client code
 - Use Security Rules for data protection
 - Validate all inputs on both client and server